SuperCowPowers/space_bots/README.md

 ## New Stuff
 - Auto Annoucers: The current wave/match gets annouced automatically as part of the game.
 See the video below for an 'auto annouced' match. :)

+## Help Wanted
+- Looking for some pygame programmers to help out on the project to make it great!
+- If interested please contact briford@supercowpowers.com

 ## Screen Shots
 <img style="padding:0px" src="docs/images/screen_shot_1.png">